-Laura Action Meaning Supporting quote Goes to tell the workmen where to set up the marquee She likes to be in charge "she loved having to arrange things; she always felt she could do it so much better than anybody else."
-Tries to stop the garden party out of respect for the man who has died and his family She is compassionate, she cares about others, she can imagine how others might feel, she doesn't think she is better than others ""Of course, we can't have our party, can we?" she pleaded.
-"The band and everybody arriving.
-They'd hear us, mother; they're nearly neighbours!""
+Laura Action Meaning Supporting quote Goes to tell the She likes to be in charge "she loved having to arrange things; workmen where to she always felt she could do it so set up the marquee much better than anybody else."
+Tries to stop the She is compassionate, she cares ""Of course, we can't have our garden party out of about others, she can imagine party, can we?" she pleaded.
+"The respect for the man how others might feel, she band and everybody arriving.
+They'd who has died and his doesn't think she is better than hear us, mother; they're nearly family others neighbours!""